Prostate biopsy results: PIN and ASAP

 We don’t know how many men in the UK have PIN or ASAP.
 But for men who have had their prostate tissue looked at under a microscope (after a biopsy, for example):

-- up to 1 in 20 men (five per cent) have PIN
+- around 5 in 100 men (five per cent) have PIN

-- around 1 in 50 men (two per cent) have ASAP.
+- around 5 in 100 men (five per cent) have ASAP.

-We do know that black men are more likely to get prostate cancer than other men of the same age in the UK.
-In fact, one in four black men will be diagnosed with prostate cancer.
+We do know that Black men are more likely to get prostate cancer than other men of the same age in the UK.
+In fact, one in four Black men will be diagnosed with prostate cancer.
 But we still don’t know the reasons why.
-Read more in our leaflet, Prostate cancer and other prostate problems: Information for black men.
+Read more in our leaflet, Prostate cancer and other prostate problems: Information for Black men.

 There hasn’t been any research to look at how likely it is for Asian or mixed-race men to get PIN or ASAP.